jfbouzereau/explorer/README.md

 ## Principles

-#### Fields
+##### Fields

 There are two kinds of fields :

 * Categorical (or qualitative) fields represended in pink
 * Numerical (or quantitative) fields represented in pale blue.
 A field with name terminated by ":n" or "/n" is regarded as numerical.

-#### Basic gestures
+##### Basic gestures

 * Drag an icon to the workspace to create a new graph.

-* Click on the workspace with the control key to create a new graph.
+* Comtrol-Click on the workspace to create a new graph.

-* Drag a type icon to an existing graph to change its type.
+* Drag a icon to an existing graph to change its type.

-* Drag a type icon to a graph of same type to change its option.
+* Drag a icon to a graph of same type to change its option.

+* Control-click on a graph to change its option.

 * Drag a qualitative (pink) field or a quantitative (blue) field to the corresponding slot of a graph to change its definition.